BarryDigby/barrydigby.github.io/Variant_Calling/Nextflow.md

 1. Read Alignment
 2. Mark Duplicates

-I will provide a full nextflow script of the BASH workflow for you to run in your own time after the tutorial.
+I will provide a full nextflow script of the BASH workflow for you to run when you have completed the exercise.

 ***